On the Validity of Bounds on Light Axions for $f\lesssim10^{13}$ GeV: Axion dark matter near massive bodies

-with the mass density of the source $\rho_\text{source}$ and $Q^\text{source}_i$ denote the matter dependent dilatonic charges \eqref{eq:dilatoncharges}.
 The solution of the equation of motion depends sensitively on the boundary conditions~\cite{Banerjee:2022sqg}.
-Under the assumption that the axion field at infinity takes on the galactic background value the authors of \cite{Hees:2018fpg} derived the solution close to a spherical, massive body with radius $R_\text{source}$
+Under the assumption that the axion field at infinity takes the oscillating galactic background field value the authors of \cite{Hees:2018fpg} derived the solution for a generic scalar close to a spherical, massive body with radius $R_\text{source}$.
+In the case of the axion this soluiton reads

 where the function $J_\pm(x)=J_{\text{sgn}(Z_\delta)}(x)$ depends on the sign of

 and